defenseunicorns/zarf-package-dev-dependencies/README.md

-# zarf-package-dev-dependencies
+# [EXPERIMENTAL] zarf-package-dev-dependencies

 ![CI Status](https://github.com/defenseunicorns/zarf-package-dev-dependencies/actions/workflows/e2e-test.yaml/badge.svg)

-An example on how to include development dependencies inside of a Zarf package for serving in an airgap.
+This is a package that demonstrates an example using Zarf in its redirector proxy mode.
+This allows you to include development dependencies inside of a Zarf package and serve them in an airgap.

+> **Note**: This package and functionality is still in early development and will have rough edges.
+This functionality also only supports `npm`, `pypi`, `generic`, and `git` artifacts and repositories.
+We also rely heavily on how [Gitea](https://docs.gitea.io/en-us/usage/packages/overview/) and [Gitlab](https://docs.gitlab.com/ee/user/packages/package_registry/) handle package registries.

 ## creating the package